 This guideline covers interventions in the acute stage of a stroke or transient ischaemic attack (TIA).
 It offers the best clinical advice on the diagnosis and acute management of stroke and TIA in the 48 hours after onset of symptoms.

-In May 2019, we reviewed the evidence and made new recommendations on:
+In April 2022, we reviewed the evidence and made new recommendations on blood pressure control for people with acute intracerebral haemorrhage.

-- initial management of suspected and confirmed TIA
+- rapid recognition of symptoms and diagnosis, including initial management of suspected and confirmed TIA

 - imaging for people with suspected TIA